CDSoft/pp/src/pp.md

 \raw{

-Builtin macros are hardcoded in `pp`.
+Built-in macros are hard coded in `pp`.
-User defined macros are simple text substitutions that may have any number of parameters (named `!1` to `!n`). user macros can be redefined on the command line or in the documents.
+User defined macros are simple text substitutions that may have any number of parameters (named `!1` to `!n`).
+User macros can be redefined on the command line or in the documents.

 To get the value of a variable you just have to write its name after a `'!'` or `'\'`.
 Macros can be given arguments.
-Each argument is enclosed in parenthesis, curly or square brakets.
+Each argument is enclosed in parenthesis, curly or square brackets.
-For instance, the macro `foo` with two arguments can be invoqued as `!foo(x)(y)`, `\foo{x}{y}` or even `!foo[x]{y}`.
+For instance, the macro `foo` with two arguments can be called as `!foo(x)(y)`, `\foo{x}{y}` or even `!foo[x]{y}`.

 You can choose the syntax that works better with your favorite editor and